WebAssembly/WASI/proposals/filesystem/wasi-filesystem.wit.md

     nospc,
     /// Function not supported.
     nosys,
-    /// The socket is not connected.
-    notconn,
     /// Not a directory or a symbolic link to a directory. notdir,
     /// Directory not empty.
     notempty,
     /// State not recoverable.
     notrecoverable,
-    /// Not a socket.
-    notsock,
     /// Not supported, or operation not supported on socket. notsup,
     /// Inappropriate I/O control operation.